MattRusselli/National-Pokedex/README.md

 ### **_Description_**

-#### A tool for pokémon lovers to use to look up any pokémon and get any information on them.
+#### A tool for pokémon lovers to use to look up any pokémon and get any stats information on them.

 ---